hot-chain/hotchain/README.md

 plugin = hotc::http_plugin
 ```

 Now it should be possible to run `hotcd` and see it begin producing blocks.
-At present, the P2P code is not implemented, so only single-node configurations are possible.
-When the P2P networking is implemented, these instructions will be updated to show how to create an example multi-node testnet.

 When running `hotcd` you should get log messages similar to below.
 It means the blocks are successfully produced.